jbranch96/Tic-Tac-Toe-Game/ReadMe.md

 # Tic-Tac-Toe GUI App

-This folder contains source code for a Python based GUI implmentation of the game Tic-Tac-Toe
+This folder contains source code for a Python based GUI implementation of the game Tic-Tac-Toe

 ## Game Modes
 # 2-Player Mode